roeldev/maelstrom/README.md

     maelstrom.watch('some-default-maelstrom-task');
 });
 ```
-> Note that gulp is passed to `maelstrom.init()` unlike the first example.
-By initializing maelstrom this way, all default tasks will not be added to gulp.

 > When using `maelstrom.watch()`, don't forget to add the task with `maelstrom.task()`.

 Ofcourse you can combine the above examples by requiring maelstrom so it'll add all default tasks, and still be able to use the plugins in your own custom tasks!